blinks/ozymandias/README.markdown

 cards, I get four influence for each card, giving me eight.

 ### Fight a War
-Pick up your discards and choose a sector.
-(If that sector has an event, resolve it now.)
+Pick up your discards and choose a sector with at least one city next to it.
+If that sector has an event, resolve it now.

 Each player may contribute at most one card from their hand to the conflict, matching a faction at that sector (no matter where it is in its stack).
 Simultaneously reveal cards and add their exponents to the number of matching ruling cities.
-If no cards were played, the turn is over.

 The faction(s) with the highest total win the war.
 All non-winning cities are destroyed, and the winning faction(s) get +1 on the history track for each